Case Study: Supporting the Birmingham Brain Tumour Network - From Project Launch to Seamless Delivery

 -

-Created a Microsoft Teams group to support communication between key stakeholders and the project team, to build a stronger sense of community across the Network.
+Created a Microsoft Teams channel to support communication between key stakeholders and the project team, to build a stronger sense of collaboration across the Network.

 -

-Began developing a new website for the Network – a more challenging, longer-term project designed to showcase their research findings and resources.
+Began developing a new website for the Network to showcase their research findings and resources.

 Impact: Professionalism, Structure and Peace of Mind

-Our involvement gave the Birmingham Brain Tumour Network structure, clarity, and a reliable point of contact during a busy and high-pressure time.
-From administrative coordination to community-building and communications, our work helped transform a stretched team into one that felt supported and able to focus on high-impact work.
+Our involvement gave the Birmingham Brain Tumour Network structure, clarity, and a reliable point of contact during a busy, high-pressure time, and helped transform a stretched team into one that felt supported and able to focus on delivering high-impact work.

 As Thandi put it: